watir/watirbook/installation/ubuntu-11-04.md

     The program 'gem' is currently not installed.
 You can install it by typing: sudo apt-get install rubygems1.8

 Looks like we did not get any version installed.
-We will install RubyGems with apt-get, since that is the easiest way:
+We will install RubyGems with `apt-get`, since that is the easiest way:

     $ sudo apt-get install rubygems1.8
     (...)